Susan Lucci biography

 Since the cancellation of All My Children in 2011, Lucci has tackled a variety of television projects.

 She appeared on the sitcom Hot in Cleveland with Betty White and Valerie Bertinelli and on the popular drama Army Wives.
-In the fall of 2012, Lucci debuted in her new television show Deadly Affairs, which looks at tales of betrayal.
+In the fall of 2013, Lucci debuted in her new television show Devious Maids.

 Lucci is active in her support of Little Flowers Children's Services of New York, a child-care agency providing foster care and adoption.
 In 2000, she was chosen as the celebrity spokesperson for the March of Dimes' National Ambassador Campaign.
 Susan Lucci launched her own collection of beauty products, the Susan Lucci Collection, in 1991, and introduced her own fragrance, La Lucci, in 1999.